Can BJ's Wholesale Club Holdings Inc. (BJ) Remain Competitive?

-BJ’s Wholesale Club Holdings Inc. (NYSE:BJ) went up by 0.98% from its latest closing price compared to the recent 1-year high of $77.77.
-The company’s stock price has collected 5.14% of gains in the last five trading sessions.
+BJ’s Wholesale Club Holdings Inc. (NYSE:BJ) went up by 1.43% from its latest closing price compared to the recent 1-year high of $79.69.
+The company’s stock price has collected -0.50% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/21/22 that More Stocks Are Taking Part in Bounceback Rally

 Is It Worth Investing in BJ’s Wholesale Club Holdings Inc. (NYSE :BJ) Right Now?